maxdollinger/daylight-alarm-clock/README.md

 cd daylight-alarm-clock
 ```
 Befor you start the server you can do a basic configuration of the server in the ecosystem.config.js.
 But you don't need to.
-If you set up the ip - filter and you don't know the ip's
 ```
 PORT => set the port on which the server will be available IPFILTER => if set to true only allows requests from ip's which are part of the network specified at IPV4 and IPV6